 Shutting down for bats On warm, windless summer nights, some species of bats hunt so high in the air that they can come into the area swept by the rotors.
 On such nights, many wind turbines are therefore temporarily shut down.
-13. What must be considered for wind farming in forest?
+What must be considered for wind farming in forest?

 First things first: Germany does not make available particularly valuable forest areas for wind farming.
 Deciduous forests and protected areas of particularly high ecological value for humans and animals are excluded from wind farming.
 In most federal states, coniferous forests used intensively for forestry purposes are available instead.
 They offer large areas of ecologically less critical sites (mono-silviculture) and are generally outside protected areas.
 In these types of forest, species diversity is usually lower than in natural forests.
-Possible bare areas as a result of storm and climate change damage, as well as existing impacts from motorways or technical infrastructure such as transmission masts can also reinforce their suitability for wind farming.
-Yes, some clearings might be required for the construction of turbines in the forest.
+Possible bare areas as a result of storm damage and existing impacts from motorways or technical infrastructure such as transmission masts can also reinforce their suitability for wind farming.
+Yes, some space is required for the construction of turbines in the forest.
 However, the total forest utilised can be reduced by a space-saving installation concept and favourable site characteristics, for example with low terrain inclination or with existing access routes, which were often established in commercial forests for forestry vehicles before the construction of wind turbines.
-Furthermore, all clearings must be compensated and afforested at another place.
 Just as for open land, the planning and construction of wind turbines in commercial forests are subject to strict rules.
-In addition to the Federal Nature Conservation Act, the forest regulations of the Federal Forests Act and the State Forests Act apply in Germany.
-The early involvement of the forestry authority in the planning and approval procedures ensures that the decision is carefully considered.
+In addition to the Federal Nature Conservation Act, the forest regulations of the Federal Forests Act and the State Forests Act also apply in Germany.
+The early involvement of the forestry authority in the planning and approval procedures also ensures that the decision is carefully considered.
 Once the site has been selected in accordance with the intervention regulations, the forestry authority determines the necessary compensation measures.
-As a rule, this includes the obligation to carry out reforestation or to increase the quality of existing forests65.
+As a rule, this includes the obligation to carry out reforestation or to increase the quality of existing forests.
 Wind energy has comparatively low land consumption.

-For a modern onshore turbine with on output of 4-5 MW, the area of half a football field, including the access roads, is required.
+For a modern onshore turbine with on output of 3 MW, the area of half a football field, including the access roads, is required.